Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Marksman.md

 Armor Penetration: Arrows/Bolts once a certain perk is learned, penetrate a percentage of armor.

+Enchanted Ammunition: Using Enchanted Ammunition will overwrite any poisons or enchantments on the equipment.
+Therefore if you have a "shock" bow, but some across a troll, you can use the "of fire" ammunition to kill it without having to swap bows.

 ## --Light vs Heavy Bows vs Crossbows--

 ### Crossbows